brandleesee/ePSXe64Ubuntu/README.md

 bash e4u.sh

-Script will eventually open GUI of ePSXe; <strong>CLOSE</strong> it to continue with the script.
+Script will ask for SUDO password and eventually open GUI of ePSXe. <strong>CLOSE</strong> the ePSXe window to continue with the script.

 ## Set-Up